crissandrageorge/syslib/README.md

 Notes on systems librarianship

-Using this to show how to creat a GitHub repo and to use Git on the Linux command line.
+Using this to show how to create a GitHub repo and to use Git on the Linux command line.